Cary J. Mogerman

 Cary enjoys teaching, as well as professional speaking and writing, and serves annually on the faculty of the “ABA Family Law Trial Advocacy Institute," an intensive eight-day family law trial school offered in Boulder, Colorado, to lawyers from all over the U.S. by the American Bar Association Family Law Section.
 He has taught at the "Institute for Family Law Associates" of the American Academy of Matrimonial Lawyers since 2007, and lectures on a wide range of family law topics for local and national organizations such as the American Academy of Matrimonial Lawyers, the Association of Family and Conciliation Courts, the Missouri Bar, the Missouri Judicial College for Trial Court Judges, the University of Missouri, the Bar Association of Metropolitan St. Louis, the St. Louis County Bar Association, the Land of Lincoln Legal Assistance Foundation, and just about any other legal or other organization that invites him.

-Cary has co-authored many articles for legal journals and continuing legal education programs, many of which appear elsewhere on this website.
-He has also co-authored two chapters in the book entitled Missouri Family Law: "Characterization and Division of Property in Divorce" and "Conflicts of Law," and has co-authored an informational book about divorce law for lay people which will be published during the winter of 2016.
+Cary has co-authored many articles for legal journals and continuing legal education programs, a number of which appear elsewhere on this website.
+He has also co-authored two chapters in the Missouri Bar's deskbook entitled Missouri Family Law: "Characterization and Division of Property in Divorce" and "Conflicts of Law," and has co-authored an informational book about divorce law for lay people entitled A Guide to Divorce in Missouri: Simple Answers to Complex Questions (Addicus Books 2017).

 Recognizing that negotiation skills are a critical complement to courtroom skills, Cary has completed several negotiation skills training programs offered by the AAML in partnership with the Harvard Law School Program on Negotiation.
 He is a member of the Family Law Sections of the American Bar Association, the Missouri Bar, and the Bar Association of Metropolitan St. Louis.
 He served as Chair of the Family Law Section of the Bar Association of Metropolitan St. Louis from 1993 to 1995.
 He holds the "AV" rating of the Martindale-Hubbell Legal Directory.